cchandan-07/Machine-Learning-by-using-Medical-Diagnosis/README.md

 ### 6. Train-Test Split:
 Dividing the dataset into training and testing sets is essential to assess the model's generalization performance on unseen data.
 The dataset is split into two subsets: the training set, used to train the machine learning model, and the testing set, reserved for evaluating the model's performance.
-The split ratio is often determined based on best practices, such as an 80-20 or 70-30 split.
+The split ratio is often determined based on best practices.
 This ensures that the model is tested on data it has not seen during training, providing a more realistic assessment of its predictive capabilities.

 ## Model Training